cgycorey/searxng_search_mcp/CRUSH.md

 - Use snake_case for variables and functions, PascalCase for classes
 - Use async/await for all HTTP operations
 - Handle exceptions gracefully with try/catch blocks
-- Use httpx for HTTP requests with 120s timeout
+- Use httpx for HTTP requests with configurable timeout (SEARXNG_TIMEOUT env var)
 - Follow strict mypy configuration (no untyped code allowed)
 - Use pytest for testing with @pytest.mark.asyncio for async tests